turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 ``maxSortSteps`` (Optional)
     The specific sorting algorithm used permits partial sorts of a view onto the system so that you may spread the cost of sorting over a period of time for better performance.
 The actual number of steps used depends on maxParticles, but this will place an upper bound on that number.
 By default a view will be completely sorted at every rendering.

-``geometry`` (Optional)
-    The :ref:`ParticleGeometry <particlegeometry>` instance to use in rendering a view of the system.
-This geometry instance must be at least as large as to render `maxParticles` number of particles.
-    If the geometry instance is not marked as `shared`, then it will be destroyed along with the system.
-    If geometry is not specified, an un-shared geometry will be created from the provided `renderer`.

-``sharedRenderContext`` (Optional)
-    A :ref:`SharedRenderContext <sharedrendercontext>` object from which to allocate texture regions for particle states on the GPU.
-If unspecified then a per-system set of textures and render targets will be created isntead and destroyed along with the system.
-Otherwise on destruction of the system the allocated region will be released back to the shared render context.

 ``maxLifeTime``
     The maximum life permissable for any particle in the system, it will not be possible to created a particle whose life-time is greater than this value.